arielt/docker/README.md

 # Docker

-Collection of Dockerfiles created in different projects.
+Collection of Dockerfiles used in different projects.

 ## Useful commands